-This is Why Your Insurance Premium May Increase This Year
+This is Why Your Insurance Premium May Increase in 2020

 No one wants to pay a higher car insurance premium, but sometimes rates go up following an incident.
 We have found that knowledge is one of the best tools to help reduce your risk of paying too much for auto insurance.
 Here are a few reasons that may make your insurance premium go up.